durr1602/fks_gyoza/README.md

 ## Analysis

 ### Classification of scores to get labels
-A Gaussian Mixture Model (GMM) was used to [classify fitness scores](./post/notebooks/classify_gyoza_data.ipynb) calculated by gyoza to obtain labels reflecting mutational effects (deleterious, WT-like, intermediary, resistant, etc).
+A Gaussian Mixture Model (GMM) was [trained](./post/notebooks/train_GMM.ipynb) and used to [classify fitness scores](./post/notebooks/classify_gyoza_data.ipynb) calculated by gyōza to obtain labels reflecting mutational effects (deleterious, WT-like, intermediary, resistant, etc).

 Thresholds were set to resolve overlaps between the different gaussians predicted.